spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202307.0/base-shop/delete-stores.md

 Index name components are delimited with an underscore—for example, `spryker_xxx_page`.

-The following indexes are available in the standard configuration, delete them in the search engine:
+1. Delete the following standard indexes in the search engine:

 - `spryker_xxx_merchant`.
 - `spryker_xxx_page`.
 - `spryker_xxx_product-review`.
 - `spryker_xxx_return_reason`.

-Note: Also you may have more indexes depending on the features your project has.
+2. Delete the any other store's indexes related to the project's features and custom functionality.

 ## Resume P&S